-We will have our last breakfast in the Mabua part of the park, break camp and continue en rout via the Matopi route through the Kgalagadi Transfrontier Park to Matopi which we will call home for 1 night.
+We will have our last breakfast in the Mabua part of the park, break camp and continue en rout via the Boso trail through the Kgalagadi Transfrontier Park which we will call home for 1 night.

 This last African wilderness is heaven on earth but don’t take my word for it, please read on tripadvisor what others had to say about this piece of paradise.

 - A good reliable, serviced 4-wheel drive vehicle or 4×2 with diff-lock if not towing,

 - Fuel range of app.
 750km’s including extra fuel containers like long range tanks and jerry cans.